This Is Our Old Web Site.

 |Our poultry shrink bags work nicely for blueberries too, and the heat gun seems to work better than an oven.|

 After reading the above essay, my friend Tom Quinn e-mailed me to suggest that a heat gun might work to shrink the bagged chicken parts better than a hot oven.
-I didn't have any more chicken parts to shrink, but I had 20 pounds of blueberries that Marlene and I picked this morning.
+I didn't have any more chicken parts to shrink, but I had 20 pounds of blueberries that Marlene and I picked.

 Marlene usually puts the blueberries in quart-size ziplock bags, and then into the freezer.
 I was keen to try the heat gun/shrink bag idea.